 - Maybe you bumped your head on something.

 Your head may have felt like something tight was squeezing it, or you may have felt a dull pain on top or at the back of your head.

 - With a migraine, there is a throbbing pain on one side of the head (sometimes on both sides).

 - Often the pain starts behind an eye and spreads to the whole head.

 - You may feel like throwing up, and you may even do it!

 - Many kids feel like they can't stand noise or smells or lights.

-- Most kids feel like they just want to sleep.
+- Most kids feel like they just want to sleep after the headache starts.

 Most people do not get any migraine headaches, some people get a lot of migraine headaches, while other people may get them once a month, or less often.